Confined Space Theory

 This course meets the criteria for accepted practices in occupational health and safety training (CAN/CSA Z1006-10), the highest standard in the industry.

-Confined space refresher training is performed both at Safety Services Manitoba and on-site at the client’s location where a suitable learning environment can be provided.
+Confined space theory training is performed at Safety Services Manitoba, as facilitator-based and as live remote training, and on-site at the client’s location where a suitable learning environment can be provided.

 - Roles and responsibilities